Bulat-Ziganshin/FARSH/README.md

 - `void farsh_n(void *data, size_t size, int k, int n, U64 seed, void *hash)` computes `n` 32-bit hashes starting with the hash number `k` and writes the results to the `hash`.
 Hash computed by `farsh` has number 0.
 The function aborts if `n+k>32`.
 - `U32 farsh_keyed(void *data, size_t size, void *key, U64 seed)` computes 32-bit hash using 1024-byte long 16-byte aligned `key`.
 - `void farsh_keyed_n(void *data, size_t size, void *key, int n, U64 seed, void *hash)` computes `n` 32-bit hashes using `1008+n*16`-byte long 16-byte aligned `key` and writes the results to the `hash`.
+- Every hash function accepts 64-bit `seed` that can be used to "personalize" the hash value.
+Seeding may be not as good as in the MurMurHash/xxHash because seed value is mixed with block hashes rather than raw data.

 # Internals
 The current FARSH version is built from two hashing algorithms.